atisharma/matlib/README.md

 Pull requests and bug reports are welcome.

-The code is written in a style that is meant to read like the mathematics where possible.
-This leads to extensive use of `let`, which may not be pretty Clojure, but is easier to relate back to papers describing the methods.
+The code is written in a style that stays close to the mathematics in the referenced papers where possible.
+This leads to extensive use of `let`.

 ### Finished

 - Various linear algebra functions like pseudo-inverse, kernel, subspace projections etc.
-- L-BFGS and gradient descent
+- (optimisation) L-BFGS and gradient descent
-- N4SID second algorithm (biased)
-- N4SID and MOESP A, B, C, D matrices
+- (system identification) N4SID first, second (biased), and robust algorithms (untested)
 - Basis state-space representation, discrete-time integration
 - Gramians, Lyapunov equations
 - Some convenience functions